 Best Ratatouille Recipe

 This delicious summer vegetable stew is truly something.
 If you love fresh vegetables, grab them from your farmer’s market and plan on making this best ratatouille recipe ASAP.
-It’s rich and satisfying, yet wonderfully healthy.
+It’s rich and satisfying, yet wonderfully healthy and a favorite of my vegetarian friends.
+Want a pro-time?
 Be sure to pick up French bread to go with this iconic French dish!
+They pair wonderfully together.

 Ratatouille ingredients